PART ONE - GETTING THE CARD

 A state application form listing the name and address of the patient, anyone that the patient names as a caregiver, and the person that the patient has designated as their grower.
 (This may be the patient him/herself, or someone else.)
 You must also list the physical address of the site where your Medical Marijuana will be grown.

-A signed and dated “Attending Physician's Recommendation” which will be completed by the clinic doctor.
+A signed and dated “Attending Physician's Statement” which will be completed by the clinic doctor.
 Once the doctor has signed the recommendation, the forms must be received in Portland within 90 days before the doctor's signature expires and the patient must go through the entire process again.

 (You do not have to print out these forms, as we will have them ready for you on the day of your appointment.
 The links are provided so that you can see what each form looks like, and what information you will need to provide in order to complete the form properly.)